Sc4ramouche/bit-cupboard/JavaScript/FRP/Functional Light JS/Ch1_why_functional_programming.md

 ## Confidence

-Author implies that FP code (eventyally) becomes more readable: you can ensure that your program is doing well just by reading it's source, not by running test suite.
+Author implies that FP code (eventually) becomes more readable: you can ensure that your program is doing well just by reading it's source, not by running test suite.
 That's not doing FP bug-proof, but usually bugs exist in more obvious places.

 ## Communication